jonathan-scholbach/jargon/README.md

 git clone git@github.com:jonathan-scholbach/jargon.git
 ```

-That's it, you are set.
+That's it.

 # Create Custom Vocabulary

 You can organize your vocabulary in _lessons_ and _courses_.
-A _lesson_ is a collection of vocables you want to train, and a course is a collection of lessons.
+A _lesson_ is a collection of vocables you want to train, and a _course_ is a collection of lessons.

 ## Lessons